ngx-metaui/rules/packages/components/README.md

 ```

 It would render one horizontal box with two named columns _left_ and _right_ for
-holding a content. `aw-flex-content` would just place your content into specific area.
+holding a content. `aw-flex-content` would just place your content into specific `zone`.
 With this
 you can define any kinds of layouts on the page.
 Basically the layout pattern would be parsed into a
 tree and then we would traverse a tree and render each box and zone.

-####Widgets

-Contains set of reusable component.
-For more details please checkout each component individually:
-* Every component should enough documentation (jsdoc) to get you started as well as unit tests.
+We don't want developers to
+trouble with detail of any css layout system.

+#### Widgets

+Contains basic set of widgets extending existing 3th-party library
+http://www.primefaces.org/primeng/ to match our custom usecases.